abingham/bark-spider/README.md

 3. Make sure you have a few non-Python dependencies:

   - [elm](http://elm-lang.org/install): Version 0.17.
-Use the correct installer for your system, or try `npm install -g elm`.
+Use the correct installer for your system, or try `npm install -g elm@0.17.0`.

 4. Build the Elm elements of the system: